Estonia Crypto Tax 2026: The Flat 22%, No Holding Exemption, Gross-Gain Trap

 Estonia Crypto Tax 2026

-• The trap: individuals are taxed largely gain-by-gain; loss offsetting is restricted versus a net-gain regime.
+• The catch: individuals are taxed largely gain-by-gain, and loss offsetting is far more restricted than in a net-gain regime.

-• Crypto income (mining/staking/payment) taxable at 22% at receipt; later disposal is a separate event.
+• Crypto received as income (mining, staking, payment) is taxable at 22% on receipt, and a later disposal is a separate taxable event.

 The flat 22%